imranpollob/Development-Environment-Setup/README.md

 - Linux-only install: follow [this guide](https://itsfoss.com/install-ubuntu/).
 - Dual-boot Windows + Linux: follow [this guide](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/).

+### Mint Related Notes
+To duplicate the taskbar apps to all monitors:
+- Right-click the taskbar, select "Add a new panel".
+- Click "Applets"
+- Open setting for "Grouped Window List"
+- Set "Show windows from other monitors" to "From all monitors"
+- You need to do this for each panel.

 ## Git
 ```bash
 sudo apt install -y git